docker/docs/ee/ucp/admin/configure/enable-saml-authentication.md

 >
 > This is beta content.
 It is not yet complete and should be considered a work in progress.
 This content is subject to change without notice.

 Security Assertion Markup Language (SAML) is an open standard for exchanging authentication data between an identity provider and a service provider.
-SAML-based single sign-on (SSO) gives you access to UCP through an identity provider of your choice.
+SAML is commonly supported by enterprise authentication systems.
+SAML-based single sign-on (SSO) gives you access to UCP through a SAML 2.0-compliant identity provider.
 For more information about SAML, see the [SAML XML website] (http://saml.xml.org/)

 A list of the identity providers that we support is found in the [Docker Compatibility matrix] (http://success.docker.com/article/compatibility-matrix).

 ## Identity provider integration steps